 The land was just sitting there, so Greenslit decided to strike a deal with the Crown family.
 “I went back to the owners and said, ‘I’d like to go out there and rebuild these holes, and I’ll give you the old 5th and 6th holes’—which were right adjacent to the hotel—‘and you can build on that if you need more space for hotel rooms,’” Greenslit says.
 The Crowns approved the swap, and in 1998, Greenslit brought in Carter Morrish, Jay’s son, to restore what came to be marketed as “The Lost Holes.”

-Before anything could happen, the site needed a major clean-up.
+Before any work could be done, the site needed a major clean-up.
 “It was their dump, basically,” Carter Morrish says.
 “Trees, branches, grass clippings, that sort of stuff.
 It was just a big pile of trash.”
 Both Morrish and Greenslit maintain that none of Thomas and Bell’s contouring remained.

 Golf course historian Tommy Naccarato remembers things differently.
 Before construction started in 1999, Naccarato walked the corridor of the old 3rd hole.
 “All of a sudden, I started walking in these pits.
 I go, ‘I’m in a bunker.’
 And then I found the green.
 And then I found the bunkers that were on the left side.
 And then I found the bunkers that were on the right side.
 So that hole was all there.”